Embroidery Samplers are a fun way of practising hand embroidery stitches.

-I have featured many stitches in detail on this blog for various patterns and projects and they are all listed on the stitch guide tab – just click on the stitch you are interested in to be taken to the tutorial.
+I have featured many stitches in detail on this blog for various patterns and projects – find out all about them here…

 I also have a fabulous Pinterest Board featuring lots of stitch tutorials for you to take a look at.